sdellis/bookreader/README.md

 who implement the server-side IIIF APIs, and will allow the BookReader to provide new features that are enabled by using the IIIF specs.

-These enhancements to the BookReader cover two use-cases, which is the 1) reading of sequenced content manifests on a variety of devices, and ultimately 2) the authoring of manifests on a variety of devices.
+These enhancements to the BookReader cover two use-cases, which is the:
+1. Reading of sequenced content manifests on a variety of devices
+2. Ultimately, the authoring and annotating of manifests on a variety of devices

 There may be better tools for other use cases.
 For example, [Mirador](http://github.com/iiif/m2) would provide better tools for scholarly comparison of images across repositories.